develop-me/bootcamp--setup/linux/readme.md

 # Setting up Ubuntu

-If you're running a different distribution of Linux let us know and we'll panic a bit and then try and get something working.
+If you're running a different distribution of Linux, let us know and we'll panic a bit and then try and get something working.

 ## Download and install